Stocks edge higher, pushing further into record territory

-Stocks were mostly higher in midday trading Wednesday, pushing beyond the records they had set a day earlier on the back of strong earnings and better-than-expected economic data.
+Stocks were mostly higher Wednesday, pushing beyond the records they had set a day earlier on the back of strong earnings and better-than-expected economic data.

 Industrial stocks also made solid gains and helped counter a drop in technology and health care companies.